-The brain has millions of nerve cells which control how we think, move and feel.
+The brain has millions of nerve cells which control how we think, move, and feel.
 The nerve cells do this by passing electrical signals to each other.
-If these signals are disrupted or too many signals are sent at once, this causes an epileptic seizure (previously called a 'fit' or 'attack').
+If these signals are disrupted or too many signals are sent at once, this causes an epileptic seizure.